-- Ensure the school's policies are known, understood and used appropriately. - Ensure the school's safeguarding and child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with the governing body regarding this. - Ensure the safeguarding and child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with the Local Safeguarding Children's Board (LSCB) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Where children leave the school, ensure the file for safeguarding and any child protection information is sent to any new school /college as soon as possible but transferred separately from the main pupil file. - Schools should obtain proof that the new school/education setting has received the safeguarding file for any child transferring and then destroy any information held on the child in line with data protection guidelines.
-In line with Operation Yewtree requirements, we currently operate a 'retention for life' policy until further notice.
+- Ensure the school's policies are known, understood and used appropriately. - Ensure the school's safeguarding and child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with the governing body regarding this. - Ensure the safeguarding and child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with the Local Safeguarding Children's Board (LSCB) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Where children leave the school, ensure the file for safeguarding and any child protection information is sent to any new school /college as soon as possible but transferred separately from the main pupil file. - Schools should obtain evidence that the new school/education setting has received the safeguarding file for any child transferring and then destroy any information held on the child in line with data protection guidelines.
+In line with Operation Yewtree requirements, we currently operate a 'retention for life' policy until further notice. - Maintain broad oversight of curriculum provision, especially through RSE, PSHE and Computer Studies courses, that educates children about safeguarding issues, online safety and related matters.